Correctness Forensics for Batch Speculative Decoding: Diagnosing the Ragged Tensor Problem: Method

 \section{Method}

-We present a synchronization-aware approach to batch speculative decoding that co-designs correctness and efficiency.
-The core tension is that preserving correctness requires synchronizing position IDs, attention masks, and the KV-cache across ragged tensors—an overhead that can consume 40\% of computation.
-We introduce two complementary mechanisms: \oursb specifies and enforces the minimal synchronization invariants required for valid computation (Section~\ref{sec:dynamic-padding}), while \oursx groups same-length sequences to avoid synchronization overhead (Section~\ref{sec:cross-batch}).
-Together, these form a unified system in which correctness constraints drive scheduling, enabling both output equivalence and practical performance.
+We propose a batch speculative decoding method that explicitly maintains synchronization across sequences (position IDs, attention masks, and KV-cache) while also aiming to keep the added synchronization overhead small for higher throughput.
+The main trade-off is that maintaining equivalence to standard decoding requires re-synchronizing position IDs, attention masks, and the KV-cache after each verification round when the batch becomes ragged, and this synchronization can account for up to 40\% of total computation.
+We introduce two complementary mechanisms: \oursb specifies and enforces the minimal synchronization invariants required for valid computation (Section~\ref{sec:dynamic-padding}), while \oursx groups same-length sequences to avoid synchronization overhead (Section~\ref{sec:algo_analysis}).